 sercp

-Sercp [stands for Serial copy] is brand new software for ZX Spectrum and PC intended to send/receive files of any kind between computers.
-On ZX side Sercp is designed to work as external command of Esxdos.
+Sercp [stands for Serial copy] is widely used software for ZX Spectrum and PC intended to send/receive files of any kind between computers.
+On ZX side Sercp is designed to work as external command of esxDOS.
 It uses built-in serial port of Spectrum +128K, +2, +2A, +3 connected to internal sound chip’s I/O pins.
+Now sercp can also be used with eLeMeNt ZX computers, MB03+ interface or SIF Interface.
 Main motivation for this project was a need to share files between PC and ZX and sometimes between two ZXs using just standard built-in stock hardware.

 Main features